mdengler/scanbd/trunk/doc/README.txt

 -or-
 USE_SANE=yes make -e Makefile.simple clean all

+Please note that on certain systems (like Freebsd) the native make is not capabpe of processing Makefile.simple.
+Use gmake instead, by substituting the "make" commands above by "gmake".

-Then copy the executable scanbd and config-files scanbd.conf, etc. to useful places (or use "make install" to copy to /usr/local/bin and /usr/local/etc/scanbd).
+After building, copy the executable scanbd and config-files scanbd.conf, etc. to useful places (or use "make install" to copy to /usr/local/bin and /usr/local/etc/scanbd).
 If you use the scanbuttond-backends, copy the shared-objects from scanbuttond/backends directory to /usr/local/etc/scanbd/scanbuttond/backends (or use "make install").